Negligent Entrustment of a Motor Vehicle Attorneys

 - But exceptions can apply.

 First of all, we have to understand that California is a "permissive use state."
-So this means that anytime someone takes your car, with or without permission, they are deemed to have rights to drive it.
-So insurance should cover that vehicle up to the insurance policy limits.
+So anytime someone takes your car, with permission or not, the law assumes they had authority.
+So your liability insurance should cover that vehicle and its operator up to the insurance policy limits.

 Of course, as with any rule, it can be abrogated.
 Examples include cases like when the auto gets stolen.
 In a situation like that, the thief does not become covered.